twknab/mean_hike/readme.md

 ## Important Bugs:
 + Found Bug 1/8/18: If you ADD HIKE and do not use appropriate alphanumerical characters, ONLY the alpha_num checks fire; the other validation messages do not appear?

++ "Add New Hike" form has "required" on HTML elements, but there is no back-end validation to make sure req'd fields are submitted (we do use built in mongoose validations but does not deliver a custom error message).
+Remove the `required` from the HTML elements and instead do a back-end validation that returns highlighted errors.
+This will create a cleaner UI/UX.

 + Add New Hike: For Hike Region -- include the `/` and `\` characters to be allowed
 + Add New Hike: 150 character limit too small for URLs -- should be 300.